SS George Washington: The Hatchet newspaper

 Started in February 1918; as a means to relieve the stress the troops, sailors, and officers were under aboard a ship in the danger zone; it was written by officers who had previous literary experience and produced by men who had printing and publishing experience.
 It was printed on a small hand press – 5,000 copies with the first issue but this was increased to 7,000 – and titled The Hatchet (a reference to the tale about George Washington and the cherry tree).
 News from the ship and news received by radio were in the single-sheet newspaper.
 The masthead in 1919 listed the ship chaplain as managing editor and three reporters—one each from the Associated Press, International News Service and the United Press as "associate editors".
 The newspaper pages, printed on a shipboard press, measured about 9 by 8 in.
 The newspaper's motto: "We Cannot Tell a Lie".
 Its front page claimed it had "The Largest Circulation on the Atlantic Ocean".

 Interwar passenger service

 After her delivery to the United States Shipping Board (USSB), George Washington was used to transport 250 members of the American Legion to France as guests of the French Government in 1921.
-The vessel was then reconditioned by USSB for transatlantic service, and chartered by the U.S. Mail Steamship Company, for whom she made one voyage to Europe in March 1921.
+The ship was then reconditioned by the USSB for transatlantic service, and chartered by the U.S. Mail Steamship Company, for whom she made one voyage to Europe in March 1921.
 The company was taken over by the government August 1921 and its name changed to the United States Lines.
 In 1930, she transported the first group of American Gold Star Mothers to France to visit the graves of their sons.
 George Washington served the Line on the transatlantic route until 1931 when she was laid up in the Patuxent River, Maryland.